BMuuN/vsts-assemblyinfo-task/src/Overview.md

 # Introduction
 Assembly Info is an extension for Azure DevOps that populates assembly information metadata from a build pipeline.

-The extension contains 2 tasks: - one which targets Net Framework projects and another task which targets Net Core / Net Standard projects.
+The extension contains 2 tasks: - one which targets .Net Framework projects and another task which targets .Net Core / .Net Standard projects.

 ## How to use the build task
 1. Create or edit a build definition.